| ! Hunting & Fishing Licenses | Boat Registration Renewal|

 The Wildlife Heritage Act of 2007 passed by the Legislature has provided a mentor provision for hunter education.
 Now, hunting license buyers have the option to hunt under the “supervision required” status in lieu of passing the hunter education course.
 Hunters under supervision must be under normal voice control, not to exceed 30 feet away from a properly licensed hunter 21 years of age or older.
 Under no circumstance shall the supervising person be the holder of a “supervision required’ license.

 Successfully completing an approved hunter education course is mandatory for all non-supervised hunting license buyers born on or after August 1, 1977, except APOST certified law enforcement officers employed in the state, active duty U.S. Military personnel and Alabama residents who are active members of the U.S. National Guard.
 Alabama is one of 49 states which has a mandatory hunter education program.
-Course is a minimum of 10 hours of instruction in addition to an examination.
+Course is a minimum of 8 hours of instruction in addition to an examination.
 Course contest includes hunter responsibility, wildlife laws, wildlife management and identification, firearms safety, archery, muzzleloading, basic survival and first aid.
 Goals of the hunter education program include increasing awareness of the importance of hunter-landowner relations, hunter behavior, reducing accident rates and increased knowledge of basic wildlife management concepts and wildlife laws.
-This course is also available on CD-ROM and the internet at www.outdooralabama.com.
+This course is also available the internet at www.outdooralabama.com/hunting/education/ for a minimal fee.

 Social Security Number Requirement